 Kinesiology tape is used by athletes of all ages across all sports.
-Commonly seen on the shoulders of volleyball players and knees of runners, kinesio tape comes in a variety of bright colors.
+Commonly seen on the shoulders of volleyball players and knees of runners, kinesio tape comes in a variety of bright colors and is intended to improve athlete performance.
 Although this tape is a popular wardrobe addition, the real question is: does the tape actually work?
 Injured athletes will try anything if it means they can return to the game, and this tape may or may not be the answer.

 What is Kinesiology Tape?

 Kinesiology tape is an elastic sports tape designed to relieve pain while supporting muscles, tendons, and ligaments without restricting the body’s range of motion.
-Unlike daily medical tape, kinesiology tape is used for recovery and is typically worn for 2-5 days.
-Kinesio tape is lightweight, comfortable to wear, and can be used to treat many common injuries like lower back pain, carpal tunnel syndrome, and sprained ankles.
+Unlike daily medical tape, kinesiology tape is used for recovery and to enhance athlete performance.
+Kinesio tape is typically worn for 2-5 days and is lightweight, comfortable to wear, and can be used to treat many common injuries like lower back pain, carpal tunnel syndrome, and sprained ankles.
 Dr. Kenso Kase, a Japanese chiropractor, created kinesio tape in the 70’s and it’s popularity has continued to grow in today’s sports world.
 Some of the most popular kinesiology tape brands are KT Tape, Rock Tape, and Kinesio Tex Tape.
 Kinesio tape can be applied in many different styles and has the ability to reduce pain and inflammation while promoting good circulation and healing.
 When an area of the body is injured, lymphatic fluid builds up and increases pressure on muscles which causes significant pain.
 It’s believed that when applied correctly, kinesiology tape speeds healing by slightly lifting skin away from sore or injured tissues in order to improve blood flow and lymphatic drainage.
-Ultimately, kinesio tape improves athletic performance and reduces the risk of injury in order to keep athletes off the bench.
+Ultimately, kinesio tape improves athlete performance and reduces the risk of injury in order to keep athletes off the bench.